 An element that can no longer be ignored or denied in our time is the public visibility of religions.
 They are broadly evident in our everyday life, in the expressions of the cultural industry, in political representation and participation, whether institutional or not.
 There is more visibility regarding religious plurality and religions as a component that establishes multiple and plural identities.
 Thus, we may notice a surge of both new forms of communication and dialogue and reactions with manifestations of intolerance.

-In Sur’s space for reflection, we chose to highlight the case of Brazil, a country that has experienced a rise and consolidation of an Evangelical caucus in Congress.
+In Sur’s space for reflection, we chose to highlight the case of Brazil, a country that has experienced a rise and consolidation of an Evangelical bloc in Congress.
 This happens in the context of ascension of the pentecostal religious segment in the public eye, in geographic, media-related and political spheres.
 This public visibility of Brazilian evangelicals, who are no longer a religious minority and are in the process of acquiring a central role in politics, has required more attention from social segments in general, generating curiosity, questions and perplexity.

 In order to contribute to reflections on the phenomenon, Christina Vital da Cunha and Ana Carolina Evangelista (Brazil) present parts of a research on evangelical candidacies in the 2018 national elections, pointing to power mechanisms and techniques, exploring convergences between religious and secular interests and narratives and their respective uses during the electoral process and in the period that immediately followed.
-Through her experience as a lawyer specializing in national advocacy, Silvia Souza (Brazil) presents and explains in detail the troubled political path of President Jair Bolsonaro’s arms decree and the active participation of the Evangelical caucus in this process.
+Through her experience as a lawyer specializing in national advocacy, Silvia Souza (Brazil) presents and explains in detail the troubled political path of President Jair Bolsonaro’s arms decree and the active participation of the Evangelical bloc in this process.

 The problematization of the secular State – as a “legal and political instrument for the management of liberties and rights of all citizens”22.
 Roberto Blancarte, “Laicidad y Laicismo en América Latina,” Estudios Sociológicos 26, no. 76 (jan.-abr., 2008): 25. – and the true possibilities of its implementation are approached, from different countries and perspectives, by two articles – one by Isabela Kalil (Brazil), of the Sexuality Policy Watch, and another by Sandra Mazzo (Colombia) of the organization Catholics for the Right to Decide.
 In both cases, there is emphasis on a religious mobilization of conservative Christian sectors through a reactionary moral agenda for the withdrawal of sexual and reproductive rights.
 In both cases, the use of “gender ideology” in the media and in rhetoric is employed in order to, in the case of Colombia, hinder a peace process and, in the case of Brazil, to sanction municipal laws that prevent the use of the word “gender” in classrooms and educational material, which shows us that, in the intersection of religion, politics and gender, “sexual control is a priority”.33.
 Juan Marco Vaggione, “A Política da Dissidência: O Papel de Católicas pelo Direito de Decidir na América Latina,” in Entre Dogmas e Direitos: Religião e Sexualidade, org.
 Regina Soares Jurkewicz (Jundiaí: Maxprint, 2017).